casyazmon/MakeItShort-URL-Shortener/README.md

 ## API Documentation

 MakeItShort provides a set of APIs for programmatically generating short links and accessing analytics data.
-Please refer to the [API documentation](API_DOCUMENTATION.md) for detailed information on how to use the APIs.

 ## Contributing